 The Cochrane Airways Group is part of the international Cochrane Collaboration, an independent not-for-profit consortium dedicated to providing up-to-date, accurate information about the effects of health care.
-The National Institute for Health Research (NIHR) is the largest single funder of this Cochrane Review Group.
+The National Institute for Health Research (NIHR) is the largest single funder of the Cochrane Airways Group.

 We are also grateful to St Georges University of London for support.